3DCoded/Happy-Hare/Espooler-Support.md

 espooler_min_stepper_speed: 0                   # Gear stepper speed at which espooler will become inactive (useful for non PWM control)
 espooler_speed_exponent: 0.5                    # Controls non-linear espooler power relative to stepper speed (see notes)
 espooler_assist_reduced_speed: 50               # Control the % of the rewind speed that is applied to assisting load (want rewind to be faster)
-espooler_printing_power: 10                     # If >0, fixes the % of PWM power while printing.
+espooler_printing_power: 0                      # If >0, fixes the % of PWM power while printing.
+0=allows burst movement
 espooler_operations: rewind, assist, print      # List of operational modes (allows disabling even if h/w is configured)
+#
+# The following burst configuration is used only if 'print' operation is enabled and 'espooler_printing_power: 0'
+#
+espooler_assist_extruder_move_length: 100       # Distance (mm) extruder needs to move between each assist burst
+espooler_assist_burst_power: 100                # The % power of the burst move
+espooler_assist_burst_duration: 3.0             # The duration of the burst move is seconds
 ```

 The supplied defaults are generally a good starting point.
 Note that unsed options are ignored so it is advised to leave them in place (upgrade will likely reinstall them anyway).
 For example, if you don't have "assist" motors configured in the hardware, the `espooler_operations` "assist" and "print" will be ignored -- this option is useful if you wanted to turn off the functionality even if the hardware is configured.